s-nakaoka/choreonoid-doc/en/simulation/concept.rst

 * **ODE Simulator Item**, **Bullet Simulator Item**, **PhysX Simulator Item**

- The are simulator items that utilise `Open Dynamics Engine (ODE) <http://www.ode.org/>`_ , `Bullet Physics Library <http://bulletphysics.org>`_ and `PhysX <https://developer.nvidia.com/gameworks-physx-overview>`_ respectively, which are physics engines that can be used externally as a library.
+ These are simulator items that utilise `Open Dynamics Engine (ODE) <http://www.ode.org/>`_ , `Bullet Physics Library <http://bulletphysics.org>`_ and `PhysX <https://developer.nvidia.com/gameworks-physx-overview>`_ respectively, which are physics engines that can be used externally as a library.
 They become available by installing the corresponding library and building ODE plug-in, Bullet plug-in or PhysX plug-in.

-.. note:: For physical calculations, it is necessary to detect a collision that occurs between the objects to be simulated.
+.. note:: For physical calculations, it is necessary to detect collisions that occur between the objects to be simulated.
 Normally, the collision detector that performs such operations is also included in a physics engine.
-On the other hand, as was described in  :doc:`../handling-models/collision-detection` under :doc:`../handling-models/index`, the function to detect a collision is prepared as a basic function of Choreonoid and various collision detectors are available there. (:ref:`handling-models_switch-collision-detector`) With some simulator items, any collision detector of the collision detection function as the basic function can be used.
+On the other hand, as was described in  :doc:`../handling-models/collision-detection` under :doc:`../handling-models/index`, the function to detect collisions is prepared as a basic function of Choreonoid and various collision detectors are available there. (:ref:`handling-models_switch-collision-detector`) With some simulator items, any collision detector of the collision detection function as the basic function can be used.

 .. _simulation_subsimulator: